Join our community

 The warm and welcoming atmosphere you’ll find on campus is one of the things that truly sets us apart.

 We know that as a parent, guardian or carer you’re likely to play an important role in helping your child apply to university.

 Whether it’s attending open days, researching courses or finding out about the local area, there’s a lot to think about when helping your child choose the best place to study.
-This guide is designed to help you through the process of applying to university with your son or daughter.
+This guide is designed to help you provide support during the process of applying to university.

 If your child is applying to a full-time undergraduate course as a school or college leaver, it’s likely that they will be applying through UCAS.
 The guide below gives key dates and activities in the UCAS cycle.

 Usually in late February or early March UCAS hold the first of their exhibitions.
 These UCAS events bring most universities together in one place, near you, so your child can find out more about what each university offers.
 If your child is thinking about applying in September 2022, they should start thinking about their options in March 2021.
 At this point they should also be getting advice from teachers and career advisers to help them make an informed decision.

 Universities usually hold open days between May and November.
 Open days are a great opportunity to get a feel for the campus, the location and the courses on offer.
 You’ll be able to attend subject talks and meet academics, talk to current students and learn about accommodation, fees and funding and much more.
 We also hold talks specifically for parents, guardians and carers so you can find out all the answers to the questions you might have.

 Applicants should be made to UCAS by 26 January.
 If your child is applying for Medicine, they will need to submit their application earlier, by 15 October.